UK Conservative MP who watched porn during debate resigns

 “That attitude is totally unacceptable,” said one of the Conservatives’ disciplinary officers, who demanded “action be taken.”

-Finally, Parish gave himself away to the parliamentary commission that investigates the behavior of deputies, announced on Friday the Conservative Party, which suspended him from his position in the parliamentary group while the investigations lasted.
+Finally, Parish betrayed himself before the parliamentary commission that investigates the behavior of the deputies, the Conservative Party announced on Friday, which suspended him from his position in the parliamentary group while the investigations lasted.

 -Also read: Ten inventions that killed their own creators.